Bukovski/nodejs-guide/README.md

 * [express](https://expressjs.com/ru/) - minimal and flexible Node.js web application framework
 * [express-session](https://github.com/expressjs/session) - The data is stored on the server, and the client-side session ID is in a cookie.
 Moreover, `express-session` uses the `cookie-parser` by default to parse `cookies`.
 * [express-validator](https://express-validator.github.io/docs/) - is a set of express.js middlewares that wraps [validator.js](https://github.com/validatorjs/validator.js) validator and sanitizer functions.
+* [helmet](https://helmetjs.github.io/) - secure Express apps by setting various HTTP headers
 * [nodemon](https://nodemon.io/) - monitor for any changes in your source and automatically restart your server
 * [mongoose](https://mongoosejs.com/) -  is a MongoDB object modeling tool designed to work in an asynchronous environment.
 Mongoose supports both promises and callbacks.
-* [multer](https://github.com/expressjs/multer) - middleware for handling `multipart/form-data`, which is primarily used for uploading files
+* [morgan](https://github.com/expressjs/morgan) - middleware for handling `multipart/form-data`, which is primarily used for uploading files
+* [multer](https://github.com/expressjs/multer) - HTTP request logger middleware
 * [nodemailer](https://nodemailer.com/about/) - is a module for Node.js applications to allow easy as cake email sending.
 * [nodemailer-sendgrid-transport](https://github.com/sendgrid/nodemailer-sendgrid-transport) - is a transport plugin for Nodemailer that makes it possible to send through SendGrid's Web API!
 * [pdfkit](https://github.com/foliojs/pdfkit) -  is a PDF document generation library, makes creating complex, multi-page, printable documents easy.